VideoSketcher: Sequential Sketch Generation Using Video Model Priors: Limitations

 \section{Limitations}

-While our method supports flexible sequential sketch generation across a wide range of prompts and styles, it has several limitations (see ~\Cref{fig:limitations}).
-Operating in pixel space provides less explicit structural control than parametric stroke representations, which can occasionally lead to violations of sketching constraints, such as multiple strokes appearing within a single frame.
-Second, prompt adherence is not guaranteed.
-When the model has a strong visual prior, it may deviate from the instructions.
-For example, in the ``tiger roaring'' prompt, the model changes the action late in the video and introduces color.
-Third, performance depends on the video model’s knowledge of the concept.
-Compared to LLMs, video models are less familiar with complex or specialized domains such as mathematics, which can lead to failures on highly unusual concepts even when detailed instructions are provided.
-Finally, while we demonstrate autoregressive sketch generation, the resulting outputs do not yet match the visual quality of the diffusion-based model, reflecting the present maturity of autoregressive video models.
+Our method has several limitations, illustrated in~\Cref{fig:limitations} and discussed further in the supplementary.
+Operating in pixel space provides less explicit structural control than parametric representations, occasionally leading to artifacts such as multiple strokes appearing within a single frame.
+Prompt adherence is also not guaranteed — when the model has a strong visual prior, it may deviate from instructions (e.g., altering an action or introducing color).
+Performance further depends on the video model's familiarity with a concept; compared to LLMs, video models are less knowledgeable about specialized domains such as mathematics, leading to failures on unusual concepts.
+Finally, autoregressive outputs do not yet match the visual quality of the diffusion-based model, reflecting the current maturity of autoregressive video generation.
+Since our approach is architecture-agnostic, we expect these results to improve as such models advance.
+More broadly, operating in pixel space is computationally expensive (see~\Cref{sec:implementaiton}).
+We view this as an inherent trade-off for sidestepping key challenges of parametric approaches (data scarcity, discrete optimization, limited fidelity), and encourage future work to bridge this gap for example via hybrid pixel–vector models or maturing autoregressive architectures.